swfl-coders/website/CONTRIBUTE.md

 - Don't `push` to master only `pull` from git
 - Branch names: lower-case with underscores separating words name it as close and brief to the feature you're creating like `script_folder` or simply `readme`
 - Commit messages: a sentence in present-tense with punctuation that gives a decent description of what was done.
-For example, something as simple as "Adds Readme file"
+For example, something as simple as "Adds readme file"

+**IMPORTANT:** Please don't commit `package-lock.json` unless you added any packages to the project

 ### Workflow